 My wanderlust started at a young age.
 I grew up traveling often with my family, as both of my parents are from Europe, born and raised in the former Yugoslavia.
 Growing up in my hometown of Cleveland, Ohio we traveled back to Serbia regularly to visit my grandparents and other family and vacationed to sunny destinations frequently to get away from the cold winters.

-At a young age, my mother would often tell me that she wanted me to live abroad in Europe one day, something that I had absolutely no interest in it at that time.
-That changed drastically after college when the travel bug hit me especially hard.
+At a young age, my mother would often tell me that she wanted me to live abroad in Europe one day.
+Something that I had no interest in it at that time.
+Things changed drastically after college when the travel bug hit me especially hard.

 During that internship, I was able to travel all around Europe and add more notches to my already lengthy travel resume.
 Almost every weekend we would take trips to see and explore new countries and cultures.
 Aviano was a central location in Europe, only 45 minutes from Venice, so a number of destinations were just a train ride or quick flight away.
 That summer included travel to Germany, France, Austria, Spain, Slovenia, and all over Italy.

-After Italy, I did another internship with the same program, this time staying stateside at the Navy Base in Key West, Florida for 6 months.
+After Italy, I did another internship with the same program.
+This time I was stateside at the Navy Base in Key West, Florida for 6 months.
 That is when my love affair with the sunshine state of Florida began.
 Living right on the water walking outside to the smell of the ocean never gets old!